knpuniversity/symfony2-rest/knpu/episode5/hal-json.md

-# HAL JSON
+# The HAL  JSON Standard

 Google for "How to remove a mustard stain from a white shirt".
-I mean, Google for "HAL JSON" - sorry, I'm dealing with some things over here.
+I mean, Google for "HAL JSON" - sorry, it's after lunch.

 This is one of a few competing *hypermedia* formats.
 And remember, *hypermedia* is one of our favorite buzzwords: it's a media type, or format, - like JSON - plus some